 How to Build a Culture of Accountability

-First and foremost, building a culture of accountability requires consistency, patience and possibly a shift in thinking from an organization’s leadership.
+First and foremost, building accountability into your culture requires consistency, patience and possibly a shift in thinking from an organization’s leadership.
 This isn’t something that happens overnight or even in a matter of months.
 If you want to reap the benefits of a culture of accountability, a long-term approach is essential.
-A few other tips:
+Additionally, to successfully create a culture of accountability you must:

 - Ensure that each employee understands how their work feeds into the success of the organization.
 Tie an employees’ job tasks as directly as possible to the organization’s strategic imperatives.
 Employees are more likely to adopt personal accountability if they can envision how their actions help determine the organizations overall success.